tecnialabs/.github/profile/README.md

-[Tecnia Labs](https://tecnialabs.com/) is an US based company that helps customers growth by building technological solutions and specializes in infrastructure as code, DevOps, and software development.
+[Tecnia Labs](https://tecnialabs.com/) is an US based company that helps customers growth by building technological solutions and specializes in DevOps acceleration, and software development.
 <!--

 **Here are some ideas to get you started:**